Where Did Pentecostalism Come From?

 1871 : While Chicago burned, Dwight Moody was burning, too, with a very different flame.
 His successful church was burned in the great fire, but right at that time he underwent a shakedown experience from praying with two of his female parishioners who had told him he was lacking the power of the Spirit.
 He went on to be a major US revivalist preacher.
 He emphasized many of the same things Holiness and Pentecostal believers did, but in a different way.

 [I have a question which lies at the heart of the start of each of these events : what events led the trigger-people (such as the two ladies here, or the Scottish church women, or Ms. Trudel, or Lucy Farrell, or those that Barton Stone observed) to think and believe the way they did?
-That too is part of the root history of Pentecostalism.]
+That too is part of the history of early Pentecostalism.]

 1870s : Elena Guerra (1835-1914), a European Catholic educator of young women, popularized a discipline practice called 'the New Cenacle' (= 'upper room') throughout Mediterranean Catholicism.
 In it, the days between Ascension and Pentecost are spent in prayer, meditation and devotion, to prepare for the coming of the gifts of the Holy Spirit on Pentecost, just as Christ's followers did in their upper room after He ascended.
 The key discipline of Guerra's approach was a 9-day prayer ritual (or 'novena').
 She had a broad view of what those gifts were, and held that the Spirit had great gifts for the common believers of her day.
 She received the attention and support of Pope Leo XIII for her activities.
 She believed very strongly that the Church was paying far too little attention to the Spirit.
 Her work made for a greater public awareness of the Holy Spirit, especially among those who were likely to emigrate to the US.